-This privacy notice is a statement that describes how and why the Student Law Office ("we", "our", "us") processes personal information in relation to the services provided to any individual ("you", "your") making enquiries about or making use of our services.
+This Privacy Notice is a statement that describes how and why the Student Law Office processes personal information in relation to the services provided to any individual ("you", "your") making enquiries about or making use of our services.

 This notice also explains how you might control the use of your personal data in accordance with your rights under the GDPR.
 You may be given further information about the uses of personal data when accessing specific services and facilities.